Fakharrazi Hassan

-Pengiran Mohammad Fakharrazi bin Pengiran Haji Hassan (born 15 July 1989), sometimes erroneously referred to as Ak Fakharazzi is a Bruneian professional footballer who plays as a right-sided defender or midfielder for DPMM FC and the Brunei national team.
+Pengiran Mohammad Fakharrazi bin Pengiran Haji Hassan (born 15 July 1989), sometimes erroneously referred to as Ak Fakharazzi, is a Bruneian retired footballer who played as a right-sided defender or midfielder.

 Club career

 Fakharrazi was a youth player at IKLS FC, a club that was based in Kampong Ayer.
 He moved to Prince Mateen owned club AM Gunners who were chasing promotion to the Brunei Premier League I in 2008, and played there for the next 2 years.
 He was registered to MS ABDB in 2010, but was soon snapped up by DPMM FC who were preparing to return to the S.League in 2012.
 He made his debut in a 1–3 away victory over Balestier Khalsa on 10 May.
 He made nine substitute appearances in his first season as DPMM won the 2009 Singapore League Cup and placed second in the league.

 For the next couple of seasons, Fakharrazi made a handful of appearances without cementing a regular place in the team due to the form of Aminuddin Zakwan Tahir and later Helmi Zambin in his preferred right-back spot.
 Midway through a disastrous campaign in 2017, he swapped teams with Haizul Rani Metusin and returned to MS ABDB where he won the domestic league title, making 16 appearances for the armymen and scoring once.

 Fakharrazi returned to the fold with DPMM in 2018 under the reign of Rene Weber.
 The following year, he made 10 league starts under Adrian Pennock, scoring the decisive fifth goal against Hougang United in a 5–4 victory at home on 29 September, which helped DPMM clinch the Singapore Premier League title.
 Despite his heroics, he was reassigned to the B team playing in the Brunei Super League in the short-lived 2020 season for DPMM.
 The following year, he was reinstated into the first team, scoring in a 15–0 victory over Rimba Star FC on 4 July.

 On 4 December 2022, Fakharrazi gained his first Brunei FA Cup medal after DPMM won 2–1 against Kasuka FC in the final of the 2022 Brunei FA Cup.
+The club announced his release on 7 February 2024.